thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Redux:** a state management library commonly used JS frameworks to manage and centralize application state predictably

 ## Backend
-* **Laravel:** a PHP backend web framework used to build modern web apps and APIs with MVC architecture
 * **Ruby:** dynamic OOP programming language designed for simplicity and developer productivity
-* **Ruby on Rails:** backend web framework for server-side apps, APIs, database logic, authentication, and web routing
 * **Golang:** statically typed language developed by Google to build scalable backend systems, cloud services, and concurrent apps
 * **Scala:** statically typed programming language that combines object-oriented and functional programming
+* **COBOL:** programming language designed for business, finance, and admin mainframe systems
 * **Visual Basic:** Microsoft programming language designed for easy development of Windows applications using a event-driven syntax
+* **Laravel:** a PHP backend web framework used to build modern web apps and APIs with MVC architecture
+* **Ruby on Rails:** backend web framework for server-side apps, APIs, database logic, authentication, and web routing
-* **.NET:** a Microsoft software development platform and runtime for building enterprise applications using C# and F#
+* **.NET:** a Microsoft software development framework and runtime for building enterprise applications using C# and F#
 * **Firebase**: Google’s backend-as-a-service (BaaS) platform that provides authentication, databases, hosting, analytics, and cloud functions
-* **COBOL:** programming language designed for business, finance, and admin mainframe systems
 * **NodeJS:** a JavaScript runtime built on Chrome’s V8 engine that allows developers to run JavaScript on the server for backend services
+* **NestJS:** a TypeScript-based backend framework for Node.js used to build modular scalable server-side apps and APIs
 * **ExpressJS:** a lightweight backend web framework for Node.js used to build APIs and microservices
-* **NestJS:** a TypeScript-based backend framework for Node.js used to build modular scalable server-side apps and APIs
+* **AWS API Gateway:** managed service for creating, securing, monitoring, and scaling APIs
 * **Azure Functions:** Microsoft’s serverless computing service that runs event-driven code on demand
 * **AWS Lambda:** a serverless computing service by Amazon that runs code automatically in response to events
 * **Google Apps Script:** cloud-based scripting platform using JavaScript to integrate Google Workspace workflows